henokyohanes/Evangadi-Forum/README.md

 ### 5. 🌐 **Community and User Engagement**
    - **User Recognition**: Every question and answer displays the contributor’s username, creating a sense of community and accountability.
    - **Encouraging Contribution**: Recognizing individual contributions to encourage active participation from students and mentors.
+   - **User Reactions on Answers**: Users can express their feedback on answers through like and dislike buttons, enabling community-driven evaluation of content.

 ---